vsanjeevagowda-s/ShowTimeApi/README.md

-Show Time Api app using the api form https://www.themoviedb.org/documentation/api
+Show Time Api app using the apis form https://www.themoviedb.org/documentation/api

 Steps to run the server: